Most Popular Festivals

 Then Glastonbury Festival arrived and took the reigns.
 Throughout the 90’s until now, Glastonbury has become the most globally renowned and celebrated music festival worldwide, cementing its illustrious reputation with countless career-defining performances over the years from artists like Radiohead, Oasis, Stevie Wonder, Pulp, and Beyonce.

-Reading and Leeds Festivals fly the flag for rock and alternative music, Creamfields for dance and electronic music, Download Festival for heavy metal, and Wireless Festival for hip-hop and urban music.
+Reading and Leeds Festivals fly the flag for rock and alternative music, Creamfields for dance and electronic music, Download Festival for heavy metal, and Wireless Festival in London for hip-hop and urban music.
+Also taking place in London are American Express presents BST Hyde Park and All Points East.

 Peak season for UK festivals extends from May to September, so throughout the British summer time.